william3092002/ISTA322/Homework/C#Homework15.md

 1. What is the difference between a property and a field?
 	* A property requires implementation and a field doesn't.
 2. What is the difference between a property and a method?
-	* A method has invocation operator and a field doesn't.
+	* A method has parameters and properties don't.
 3. What is your understanding of encapsulation?
 	* Ensure the information is contained in the object.
+	* Encapulate all required elements in one capsul for easy access.
 4. Some languages are case insensitive, that is, an ‘a” and an “A” are considered to be the same letter.
 C# is case sensitive.
 What implications does this have regarding the naming of variables, methods, and other identifiers?
 Do you think that the difference in case in the initial character of two different